Best reusable face masks and coverings

-- 70% Key performance tests (bacterial filtration and breathability)
+- 70% Key performance tests (filtration efficiency and breathability pre and post washing)

 - 30% User assessments around fit, comfort and ease of use.

-Face coverings had to do well on both filtration and breathability to become a Best Buy, and their performance both before and after five wash cycles was taken into account.
+Face coverings had to do well on both filtration and breathability to become Best Buys, and their performance both before and after five wash cycles was taken into account.